qc-hybrid/CompQMB2024/index.md

 [ISSP, Kashiwa Campus, Univ.
 Tokyo](https://www.issp.u-tokyo.ac.jp/maincontents/access_en.html)

 # Accommodations
-Please arrange your own hotel accommodations.
+To be announced.
+We will provide hotel rooms for invited speakers and rooms in Kashiwa Guest House for attendees.
+Alternatively, you may arrange your own hotel accommodations.

 # Registration fee
 Free